MirrorNetworking/Mirror/doc/Articles/FAQ.md

 - Add another transport script via the Add Component button
 - Drag the transport script to the "Transport" field in the NetworkManager

 You have successfully changed transports.
-If you have connection issues, make sure to portforward the correct protocol (TCP/UDP).
+If you have connection issues with a transport that requires portforwarding, make sure to portforward the correct protocol (TCP/UDP).

 NOTE: Some transports are not included with Mirror and need to be downloaded from their resepective GitHub pages.